Mike-plantan/YelpToSQL/README.md

 Open your database from the left sidebar and click from the top tabs `Import`.
 Choose the file and click Go.
 You will notice that the tables have been created for you.
 Repeat this step for all the files in the `SQL-Files` directory.

 ##### Running SQL Queries
-Once your database is set you can click from the top tabs `SQL` and start typing your database.
+Once your database is set you can click from the top tabs `SQL` and start typing your query.

 ###### Try these SQL queries.